siadat/interface-type-check/README.md

-# Static type checker for interface{}
+# Static type checker for interface{} with a type list

 This is an experiment.

-* I started this experiment because I was looking for a way to implement something like OCaml's variant or Rust's enum in a way that is idiomatic Go.
-* No code generation, works with Go 1 compiler.
-* You need to add a special comment, eg `// #type T1, T2`
-* It is a tool that performs a **static type check** on interface{} values.
+* This is a tool that performs a static type check on values of type interface{}.
+* Specify the types in a special comment, eg `// #type T1, T2`
-* Internally, the implementation is based on a new type in go2go's (the go2go/types.Sum type).
+* Internally, the implementation is based on a new type in go2go's Sum type.
-  Go2go and this experiment have different concerns: go2go is about generic functions, this experiment is about sum types and sum variables.
+  Go2go and this experiment have different concerns: go2go is about generic functions and type parameters, this experiment is about sum types.
-  There doesn't seem to be any incompatibilities.

 ## Download